jbumbe/EdgewarePlusPlus/README.md

 •*Randomized settings button.
 Might implement when i'm mostly done adding new config vars, but also gave me the idea for pack creators to be able to make "recommended settings" that you can switch to in the pack info tab*

+•*Support for confining edgeware to a single monitor, which actually sounds like a really good idea but i'd want to test it on a few monitor setups and it sounds fairly technical*

 ## EdgeWare++ Patch Notes
 **If you see that there's a new update and are somebody (like me) who is lazy and doesn't like installing every single update if unnecessary, here is how I do versioning:**